Yiddishe-Kop/yiddishe-kop-2021/content/articles/pr-denied-by-iranian-law.md

 I'll probably just have to continue working on my fork of the repo for my own needs, but without being able to collaborate together, it is a loss for the open source community.

-Let's hope that the Iranian people will be freed from their ayatollahs, and be able to collaborate with whoever they want.
+We all hope that the Iranian people will be freed from their ayatollahs, and be able to collaborate with whoever they want.